RISCV-MYTH-WORKSHOP/riscv_myth_workshop_nov22-anmol109/Day3_5/README.md

 ## Control Logic
 In RISC V branches are defined as conditional branches, i.e, they will only execute when certain conditions are met whereas jumps are unconditional.
 ![image](https://user-images.githubusercontent.com/67062356/200275235-6f634ba1-a55b-4c9e-81fc-75fe48048211.png)
--Final branch Code
+- Final branch Code
 ![image](https://user-images.githubusercontent.com/67062356/200275492-511fcad9-0afe-4236-9716-6ded3618b925.png)
-Final output after implementing branch, working RISC-V core
+- Final output after implementing branch, working RISC-V core
 # Pipelining
 ![image](https://user-images.githubusercontent.com/67062356/200276363-2f5e9d8b-fc1d-4fb6-b906-2a91f86b7e87.png)
-Converting non-piepleined CPU to pipelined CPU using timing abstract feature of TL-Verilog.
+- Converting non-piepleined CPU to pipelined CPU using timing abstract feature of TL-Verilog.
 This allows easy retiming wihtout any risk of funcational bugs
-A waterfall logic diagram makes it easier for us to see the flow of logic and makes pipelining simpler.
+- A waterfall logic diagram makes it easier for us to see the flow of logic and makes pipelining simpler.
-Pipelining is performed to increase speed and throughput, but while pipelining  problems arise,
+- Pipelining is performed to increase speed and throughput, but while pipelining  problems arise,
 ![image](https://user-images.githubusercontent.com/67062356/200277050-4db1e274-02ca-431a-9997-087023cb6d20.png)
 ## Hazards
 Due to interdependent nature of data between cycles, issues arise, these are known as hazards.